Statements

 reach Expression

-The statement reach e describes the intention that there exists a program trace that leads to this statement and finds e to evaluate true.
+The statement reach e declares the intention that there exist a program trace that leads to this statement and finds e to evaluate to true.

 Assert statements